 No one is more passionate about donor registration in Virginia than members of its Donate Life community.
 Most have been personally impacted by the gift of life and never tire of honoring the generosity of the donors.

-But without a strategic marketing program, members were taking off in all directions to promote the cause.
+But without a strategic marketing plan, members were taking off in all directions to promote the cause.
 We needed to tap into the organization’s energetic base and give them the tools to inspire change in their communities.

 Static websites are so 1990